Who uses the services of the PBS?

-As a counselling service the PBS can adapt psychological and therapeutic methods to the wishes of the clients.
-Our staff is trained in different therapeutic fields: client-centred therapy (conversation therapy), behaviour therapy, psychodrama, creative therapy, hypnotherapy.
+As counselling service the PBS can adapt psychological and therapeutical methods to the wishes of the clients.
+Our staff is trained in different therapeutical fields: client-centred therapy (conversation therapy), behaviour therapy, psychodrama, creative therapy, hypnotherapy.

 What is the duration of a conversation?

-A conversation usually takes 45-50 minutes.
-Groups and conversations for couples and families take 1 1/2 to 2 hours.
+Usually a conversation takes 45-50 minutes.
+Groups and conversations for couples and families take 11/1 to 2 hours.
 Under special circumstances and if desired the sessions might take longer; this will be arranged between you and our staff.

 Are there alternatives to the PBS?

 There are always alternatives.
 There are several counselling institutions and psychotherapists in Karlsruhe.
-The PBS, however, is adapted to the needs of students, is free of charge and, in contrast to other psychotherapists, there is no waiting time.
-The PBS can also provide you with information about other counselling institutions, therapy offers, etc.
+The PBS, though, is adapted to the needs of students, is free of charge and, in contrast to other psychotherapists, there is no waiting time.
+The PBS gives you the opportunity to learn more about other counselling institutions, therapy offers, etc.

 I would prefer to talk to a man/woman.
 Is that possible?

 Currently the PBS team consists of two men and four women.
-We will be happy to fulfil your wishes.
+We will be happy to meet your wishes.

 The PBS practices absolute data protection as psychologists are bound to professional discretion.
 Personal information is not given out to third parties – not even to relatives.
 All information is secured and locked.
 Only you can release us from professional discretion if necessary.
 There are, however, cases where psychologists have to abandon professional discretion.
-In case of immediate danger to your own life or the life of someone else, or if they have to appear in court – psychologists do not have the right to refuse to give evidence.
+In case of acute danger for your own life or the life of someone else or if they have to appear in court – psychologists do not have the right to refuse to give evidence.

 What is the difference between counselling and psychotherapy?